-The Board of Finance shall arrange for an annual audit of the town books as required by the General Statutes.
-The Board of Finance budget shall include an appropriation for the purpose of retaining a certified public accountant or a firm of certified public accountants to perform such audit.
+The Board of Finance shall engage a certified public accountant or a firm of certified public accountants to perform an annual audit of the Town books as required by the General Statutes.
+The approved budget of the Board of Finance shall include the necessary appropriation for cost of the certified public accountant or firm so engaged.
+Said agreement to engage such public accountant or firm shall then be sent to the Board of Selectmen for approval.

-After the annual audit by an independent public accountant as provided by the General Statutes, the certification of such public accountant as to the scope of the audit shall be included in the town's annual report.
-Copies of the auditor's comments and recommendations shall be made available to the public at Town Hall and the town library.
-(4) (7) (12)
+After the annual audit by an independent public accountant as provided by the General Statutes, the certification of such public accountant as to the scope of the audit shall be included in the Town's annual report.
+Copies of the auditor's comments and recommendations shall be made available to the public at Town Hall and the Town library.

-(e) Powers and Duties.
+Powers and duties.

-The Board of Finance shall recommend a budget at the annual Town and Budget Meeting, set the mill rate by resolution following budget approval, review requests for additional appropriations, determine how the town financial records are kept, arrange for an annual town audit for town records, prepare and publish the annual town report and shall have the powers and duties in accordance with Article X of the Charter, the General Statutes and applicable ordinances.
+The Board of Finance shall recommend a budget at the Annual Town and Budget Meeting, set the mill rate by resolution following budget approval, review requests for additional appropriations, determine how the Town financial records are kept, arrange for an annual Town audit for Town records, prepare and publish the annual Town report and shall have the powers and duties in accordance with Article X of the Charter, the General Statutes and applicable ordinances.

 The Board of Finance shall have all powers and duties provided by this Charter and by the General Statutes.
-It shall be the chief financial and budget-making authority of the town with a primary responsibility of establishing and maintaining the town in a sound overall financial condition.
-It shall do this by considering financial aspects of municipal government as a whole rather than from the viewpoint of any particular town agency, and ensure, as far as feasible, the payment of the municipality's current debts out of current income.
-(7)
+It shall be the chief financial and budget-making authority of the Town with a primary responsibility of establishing and maintaining the Town in a sound overall financial condition.
+It shall do this by considering financial aspects of municipal government as a whole rather than from the viewpoint of any particular Town agency, and ensure, as far as feasible, the payment of the municipality's current debts out of current income.